- My account

 While homemade masks are not as effective as proper surgical masks, they are better than nothing.
 A study of the filtration properties of sewn masks showed that they had about 50-60 percent effectiveness at capturing particles the size of a coronavirus.
 Another study, this one comparing hospitals that used cloth masks vs. disposable surgical masks, showed a much higher infection rate among workers who used the cloth masks.
 But, so far, there’s not been a study comparing cloth masks to no masks at all.
 The CDC reaches the following conclusion: “In settings where face masks are not available, health-care professionals might use homemade masks (e.g., bandana, scarf) for care of patients with COVID-19 as a last resort.
 However, homemade masks are not considered personal protective equipment, since their capability to protect health-care professionals is unknown.
 Caution should be exercised when considering this option.
 Homemade masks should ideally be used in combination with a face shield that covers the entire front (that extends to the chin or below) and sides of the face.”

 Even though these masks are of reduced effectiveness, due to dire supply shortages, facilities in the FDL area need them.
 These facilites are accepting home-sewn masks (none of the facilities requested sewers follow a particular pattern):

 - Lake View Place Assisted Living Community, 517 Luco Road, Fond du Lac.
-They ask that sewers include a layer of interfacing between the two layers of cotton (see patterns, below).
+Requests a layer of interfacing between the cotton layers.

 - The Arc Fond du Lac, 500 N. Park Ave.
-Requests a layer of interfacing between the cotten layers.
+Requests a layer of interfacing between the cotton layers.
 Please call 920-279-0779 when dropping masks off.

 - Artisan Senior Living, 535 Calumet St., Chilton